Bar in Philadelphia, United States

 The Case for Going

 From a drinks standpoint, the pairing possibilities with a ramen-and-sushi format are worth noting.
 Japanese cuisine at this price tier typically pairs better with cold sake, Japanese lager, or a clean, unoaked white than with a full wine list.
-If you're the kind of diner who thinks carefully about what's in your glass alongside the bowl, managing expectations here is sensible , this is neighbourhood dining, not a curated by-the-glass program.
+If you're the kind of diner who thinks carefully about what's in your glass alongside the bowl, managing expectations here is sensible, this is neighbourhood dining, not a curated by-the-glass program.
 For a more considered drinking experience alongside Asian-inspired food, Almanac runs a hyper-seasonal, fermentation-forward cocktail program that pairs more deliberately with its food.
 But if the priority is a satisfying bowl of ramen with a cold drink in a no-fuss setting, Tataki delivers on that without friction.

 Practical Details

-Tataki sits at 3400 Lancaster Ave, Philadelphia, PA 19104 , deep in the University City stretch of Lancaster, which means parking can be tight during the academic year.
+Tataki sits at 3400 Lancaster Ave, Philadelphia, PA 19104, deep in the University City stretch of Lancaster, which means parking can be tight during the academic year.
 Public transit is the smarter move.
 Booking is easy by Philadelphia standards; walk-ins are a realistic option here in a way they aren't at busier spots in Fishtown or Passyunk.
 If you're exploring the wider Philadelphia dining scene, our full Philadelphia restaurants guide gives you a broader view of where to eat across the city.
-For drinks-first evenings, the Philadelphia bars guide covers the full range, and the Philadelphia wineries guide is worth a look if you're planning a longer itinerary.
+For drinks-first evenings, the Philadelphia bars guide covers the full range, the Philadelphia wineries guide is worth a look if you're planning a longer itinerary.

 Price range and hours are not confirmed in our current data, so check directly with the venue before visiting.
-No awards or critical recognition is on record, which doesn't disqualify it , plenty of solid neighbourhood spots operate outside the award circuit , but it does mean you're booking on the strength of format and convenience rather than a documented track record.
+No awards or critical recognition is on record, which doesn't disqualify it, plenty of solid neighbourhood spots operate outside the award circuit, but it does mean you're booking on the strength of format and convenience rather than a documented track record.

 Who This Is For

-Tataki makes most sense for University City locals, students, and anyone staying nearby who wants Japanese comfort food without a serious time or money commitment.
+Tataki makes most sense for University City locals, students, anyone staying nearby who wants Japanese comfort food without a serious time or money commitment.
 It's also a reasonable pick for groups with mixed food preferences.
 For visitors who are specifically chasing Philadelphia's sushi scene, 637 Philly Sushi Club is worth comparing before you commit.
 And if your evening is more about the bar than the kitchen, spots like 12 Steps Down or 48 Record Bar offer a different kind of neighbourhood experience worth knowing about.
 For planning the rest of your Philadelphia trip, the Philadelphia hotels guide and experiences guide are good starting points.

 Frequently Asked Questions